damianhakert/damianhakert.github.io/source/handbook/marketing/developer-relations/community-advocacy/index.html.md

 Questions from the [GitLab Forum](https://forum.gitlab.com/) flow into ZenDesk, but can only be responded to from within the Forum environment.

-### Mailing list

-Respond to questions on the [GitLab Mailing List](https://groups.google.com/forum/#!forum/gitlabhq).

-### Facebook

-_TODO: improve the process of responding to Facebook comments, probably by disabling the integration with Zendesk and finding a better way to stay alerted._

-Messages sent to our [Facebook page](https://www.facebook.com/gitlab/) also feed into ZenDesk.

 ### Stack Overflow